Remote Online Notarization

 Understanding the Process

-It is important to fully understand the process and ensure that all the requirements are met before starting to notarize remotely.
+It is important to understand the process and ensure all the requirements are met before starting to notarize remotely.

 The Notary must still be located in Oregon like traditional notarizations, but the signer can be located outside Oregon.